When Your Indian Friends & Family Don't Speak English Around You

 Everyone who has married into another culture would have gone through, or is still going through the uncomfortable moment when everyone is speaking their native tongue and you are left feeling like a goose.
 There are probably even moments when you are left wondering what everyone is laughing about and if it is at you.
 Although I have been with my partner for almost three years, I am still no better at speaking Punjabi or even understanding the language.
 Understanding key words and phrases is about as good as my language skills get when it comes to Punjabi.
 So I am constantly feeling like a goose.

 Though if you don't want to appear rude and you don't have your partner to translate, then you can only really bear with it and appear interested.
 As I said earlier, nod when they nod, laugh when they laugh and so on.
 You may not actually know what is being said but at least you will be their favourite daughter/son in law.
-I would usually do this at the beginning of the conversation and then mid way through excuse myself and sneak off for a nap.
+I would usually do this at the beginning of the conversation and then mid way through excuse myself.
 You will most likely find that they really don't mind that you excuse yourself if you have at least put in some effort.

 But what happens when your friends and family can speak English yet will always speak their own language.
 This is still a regular occurrence whenever we spend time with my husband's friends.
 Yet no matter how many times I remind him to please speak English when I am around, they get caught up in the moment.
 There isn't much you can do about this if you have raised this with your partner as I have.
 You just have to interject conversation by saying something along the lines of 'sorry I missed that' or 'what was that again' or something similar.
 Usually someone notices and will make the effort to include you.

 It can get frustrating when your friends and family won't or can't speak English around you.
 Yet try not to let that get your spirits down.
 They are probably feeling just as anxious as you are because they can't speak English around you.

 What do you do when your friends and family don't speak English around you?